- Caltrans Home

 Access for All: When an application is successful, the road is opened to all trucks of the same type as the applicant.
 CVC Section 35401.5(d) states, "...the route shall be deemed open for access by all other vehicles of the same type regardless of ownership."

 Off-Tracking: Caltrans performs engineering analyses that focus on a vehicle characteristic called "off-tracking."
 Off-tracking is the tendency for rear tires to follow a shorter path than the front tires when turning.
 Off-tracking is the primary concern with longer vehicles because rear tires may clip street signs, drive onto unpaved shoulders, walkways, or bike lanes, or cross the centerline on a curve, creating a safety hazard for adjacent and oncoming traffic.

-Design Criteria: The STAA design vehicle and guidance for its use are included in the Caltrans Highway Design Manual, Topic 404.
+Design Criteria: The STAA design vehicle and guidance for its use are included in the Caltrans Highway Design Manual, Topic 404 (6 Mb file).
 The STAA design vehicle has a 48-foot semitrailer.
 (Trucks with 53-foot semitrailers are also considered STAA trucks; however, trucks with the 53-foot semis are not used as a design vehicle as they are not the worst case for off-tracking due to their shorter wheelbase.)

 Templates: The Highway Design Manual has templates for design vehicles, including STAA vehicles.
 Designers can print the templates and scale them as needed.